colts18seth/Cap_2/README.md

 This is the frontend code for the Key_Blogger app.

 Key_Blogger is a blogging app.
-It's was made to make it simple and easy to start your own blog.
+It was built to make it simple and easy to start your own blog.

+It was built using React and deployed using Netlify.